 August 8 – 12 & August 15 – 19

 Good work and good intentions allows us to experience a harmony with our surroundings and find joy in each other.
 In this session the children will learn how to tell when a vegetable is ready to harvest, and how to carefully and kindly gather the delicious food that comes from the earth.
 We will also learn what to do with the food we gather, and how to keep the garden happy in the later weeks of summer.
 Useful crafts and pieces of art made from the land will also be a focus of this session.

 Lead by professional adult staff, with over 15 years of experience.
 Hands-on experiences help strengthen a personal connection to the earth and foster a sense of stewardship.
-Outdoor exploration + nature walks + creative arts + team-building exercises + sports + game + water play + songs + music + much more.
+Outdoor exploration, nature walks, creative arts, team-building exercises, sports, games, water play, songs, music, and much more.

 Birds Eye View

 *A 4-day week due to 4th of July Holiday